podcast

 Explorations - The Plinian Society and the Birth of Evolutionary Science in 19th-Century Edinburgh

-Send us a textWhat if the intellectual debates of 19th-century Edinburgh held the secrets to modern evolutionary science?
+Send a textWhat if the intellectual debates of 19th-century Edinburgh held the secrets to modern evolutionary science?
 Join us on Beyond the Text as we uncover the fascinating world of the Plinian Society, where influential minds like Robert Jameson and Robert Edmund Grant engaged in fiery discussions about Lamarckian theory amidst a thriving scientific and literary culture.
-Discover how the Enlightenment ideals of the time fueled groundbreaking ideas, with contributions from Abraham Gottlob Werner's Neptunism and James Hutton's uniformitarianism challenging the status quo of Earth's geological history.Get a front-row seat to Edinburgh's...
+Discover how the Enlightenment ideals of the time fueled groundbreaking ideas, with contributions from Abraham Gottlob Werner's Neptunism and James Hutton's uniformitarianism challenging the status quo of Earth's geological history.Get a front-row seat to Edinburgh's experimental...

 2024-09-20